The Work in the Age of Law

-The work that Jehovah did in the Israelites established among humanity God’s earthly place of origin, His sacred place where He was present.
-He confined His work to the Israelite people.
-At first, He did not work outside of Israel; instead, He chose a people He found suitable in order to restrict the scope of His work.
-Israel is the place where God created Adam and Eve, and out of the dust of that place Jehovah made man; it is the base of His work on earth.
-The Israelites, who are the descendants of Noah and of Adam, were the foundation of Jehovah’s work on earth.
+The work that Jehovah did upon the Israelites established among humanity God’s earthly place of origin, which was also the sacred place where He was present.
+He confined His work to the people of Israel.
+At first, He did not work outside of Israel, but instead, He chose a people He found suitable in order to restrict the scope of His work.
+Israel is the place where God created Adam and Eve, and out of the dust of that place Jehovah made man; this place became the base of His work on earth.
+The Israelites, who were the descendants of Noah and also the descendants of Adam, were the human foundation of Jehovah’s work on earth.

 During the Age of Law, Jehovah laid down many commandments for Moses to pass on to the Israelites who followed him out of Egypt.
-Jehovah gave these commandments to the Israelites, which were unrelated to the Egyptians, and they were meant to restrain the Israelites, and were His requirements for them.
-Whether one observed the Sabbath, whether one respected one’s parents, whether one worshiped idols, and so forth, these were the principles by which one was judged sinful or righteous.
-Whether one was struck by Jehovah’s fire, or stoned to death, or received Jehovah’s blessing, was determined according to whether one obeyed these commandments.
+These commandments were given by Jehovah to the Israelites and bore no relation to the Egyptians; they were meant to restrain the Israelites, and He used the commandments to make demands of them.
+Whether they observed the Sabbath, whether they respected their parents, whether they worshiped idols, and so forth—these were the principles by which they were judged sinful or righteous.
+Among them, there were some who were struck by Jehovah’s fire, some who were stoned to death, and some who received Jehovah’s blessing, and this was determined according to whether or not they obeyed these commandments.
 Those who did not observe the Sabbath were stoned to death.
-Those priests who did not observe the Sabbath were smitten by Jehovah’s fire.
-Those who did not respect their parents were also stoned to death.
+Those priests who did not observe the Sabbath were struck by Jehovah’s fire.
+Those who did not show respect to their parents were also stoned to death.
 This was all commended by Jehovah.
-Jehovah established His commandments and laws so that as He led their lives, the people would listen to and obey His word and not rebel against Him.
-He used these laws to control the newborn human race, to lay the foundation for His work to come.
-And so, because of the work that Jehovah did, the first age was called the Age of Law.
-Though Jehovah spoke much and did much work, He only guided them positively, teaching these ignorant people how to be human, how to live, how to understand Jehovah’s way.
-For the most part the work He did was intended to allow the people to observe His way and follow His law.
-The work was done on people who were shallowly corrupted; it was not concerned with the transformation of disposition or the growth in life.
+Jehovah established His commandments and laws so that, as He led them in their lives, the people would listen to and obey His word and not rebel against Him.
+He used these laws to keep the newborn human race under control, the better to lay the foundation for His future work.
+And so, based on the work that Jehovah did, the first age was called the Age of Law.
+Though Jehovah made many utterances and did much work, He only guided the people positively, teaching these ignorant people how to be human, how to live, how to understand Jehovah’s way.
+For the most part, the work He did was to cause the people to observe His way and follow His laws.
+The work was done on people who were shallowly corrupted; it did not extend as far as transforming their disposition or progress in life.
 He was only concerned with using laws to restrict and control the people.
 For the Israelites at that time, Jehovah was merely a God in the temple, a God in the heavens.
-He was a pillar of cloud, a pillar of flame.
-All Jehovah required them to do was obey what people today know as His laws and commandments—one could even say rules—because Jehovah’s work was not meant to change them, but to give them more things that man ought to have, to tell them from His own mouth, because after man was created, man knew nothing about what he ought to possess.
-And so Jehovah gave them the things they ought to possess for their lives on earth, made the people that He had led surpass their ancestors, Adam and Eve, because what Jehovah gave them surpassed what He had given Adam and Eve in the beginning.
+He was a pillar of cloud, a pillar of fire.
+All Jehovah required them to do was obey what people today know as His laws and commandments—one could even say rules—because what Jehovah did was not meant to transform them, but to give them more things that man ought to have and to instruct them from His own mouth because, after being created, man had nothing that he ought to possess.
+And so, Jehovah gave to the people the things they ought to possess for their lives on earth, making the people that He had led surpass their ancestors, Adam and Eve, because what Jehovah gave them surpassed what He had given Adam and Eve in the beginning.
 Regardless, the work Jehovah did in Israel was only to guide humanity and make humanity recognize their Creator.
-He did not conquer them or change them, merely guided them.
+He did not conquer them or transform them, but merely guided them.
 This is the sum of Jehovah’s work in the Age of Law.
-It is the background, the true story, the essence of His work in the whole land of Israel, and the beginning of His six thousand years of work—to control mankind by Jehovah’s hand.
-Out of this came more work in His six-thousand-year management plan.
+It is the background, the true story, the essence of His work in the whole land of Israel, and the beginning of His six thousand years of work—to keep mankind under the control of Jehovah’s hand.
+Out of this was born more work in His six-thousand-year management plan.